TPT-Loane/TPT-Loane/be/db/README.md

 # Databases

-dev-db: contains docker files to create a postgresql database with example tables.
+dev-db: A folder that contains instructions to set up a production database.
+This is currently empty.

 prod-db: (not yet needed) A folder that will contain instructions to set up a production database.
 This is currently unavailable.